percona/pmm-doc/docs/quickstart.md

 ## Next steps

-Deepen your knowledge with the following topics:
+Explore the following topics to gain a deeper understanding of PMM:

 - [Configure](how-to/configure.md) - Learn how to configure PMM via the interface.
 - [Manage users](how-to/manage-users.md) - Learn how to manage users in PMM.